recursivetree/seat-info/documentation.md

 `<img src="link-to-image.png" alt="image description">`

 You can specify a file uploaded to resources: `<img src="seatinfo:resource/id" alt="image description">` To get the id, go to the management page.
+Images are put in a new paragraph.
+If you want the image to be inlined in the text, use an icon instead.

+## Icons
+`<icon src="link-to-image.png" alt="icon description">`

+You can specify a file uploaded to resources: `<icon src="seatinfo:resource/id" alt="icon description">` To get the id, go to the management page.
+Icons are inlined in the text.
+If you want them to be on a new line instead, use an image tag.